Green Pozole with Chicken: How to Make Pozole Verde

 WHAT IS POZOLE?

-Pozole is often garnished with an array of toppings including cabbage or lettuce, radishes, onions, avocado, oregano, and lime, which add texture and freshness to the dish.
-It is a popular and festive dish, commonly enjoyed in Mexico during special occasions and celebrations.
+• Pozole is often garnished with an array of toppings including cabbage or lettuce, radishes, onions, avocado, oregano, and lime, which add texture and freshness to the dish.

 WHY YOU’LL LOVE THIS RECIPE

-Well-balanced ingredients: Green pozole incorporates wholesome ingredients like hominy, lean protein, and vegetables, offering a nutritious and well-balanced meal that’s full of flavor.
+Well-balanced ingredients: Green posole incorporates wholesome ingredients like hominy, lean protein, and vegetables, offering a nutritious and well-balanced meal that’s full of flavor.

 INGREDIENTS

-- Chicken: Mixed pieces such as chicken thighs, drumsticks and chicken breasts with both skin and bones infuse the most flavor into the broth
+• Chicken: Mixed pieces such as chicken thighs, drumsticks and chicken breast with both skin and bones infuse the most flavor into the broth; one whole chicken also works well

-- Celery stalks with leaves: both the stalks and leaves infuse flavor
+• Celery stalks with leaves: both the stalks and leaves infuse rich flavors

-- Green chiles: A mix of anaheim, jalapeño, and serrano peppers work best; serranos add more spice than jalapeños.
-Poblanos would also work in this recipe.
+• Green chiles: A mix of anaheim, jalapeño, and serrano peppers work best; serranos add more spice than a jalapeño pepper.
+Poblano peppers would also work in this recipe and add more flavor than spice.

 GARNISHES